Álvaro de Bragança

 Álvaro of Braganza (c.
-1440 – 1504, Toledo) was the 4th son of Ferdinand I, 2nd Duke of Braganza and his wife, Dona Joana de Castro.
+1440 – 1503, Toledo) was the 4th son of Ferdinand I, 2nd Duke of Braganza and his wife, Dona Joana de Castro.

 Biography

-He played an important role during the reign of King Afonso V of Portugal, when he was appointed Chancellor of the Kingdom.
+Álvaro played an important role during the reign of King Afonso V of Portugal, when he was appointed Chancellor of the Kingdom.
 He took part in the king's expeditions against Castile (War of the Castilian Succession) and in the king's voyage to France.
 On his return to Portugal, he married Dona Filipa de Melo (c.
 1460–1516), the rich daughter and heiress of Rodrigo Afonso de Melo, 1st Count of Olivença.
 They had two sons and four daughters: